Sharon's brain scans show leaps in science of comas

 Because the caps are mobile, they allow communication to be more frequent, since putting a patient into an fMRI scanner every time doctors want to ask a question is invasive, disruptive and expensive.

-“If you can put an EEG cap on somebody’s head, and the computer is trained to recognize different brain states, that’s like having a language,” Monti said.
+“If you can put an EEG cap on somebody’s head, and the computer is trained to recognise different brain states, that’s like having a language,” Monti said.
 “You could then imagine we could proceed from there.”
+(Additional reporting by Allyn Fisher-Ilan in Israel; Editing by Kevin Liffey)